When do you accept applications?

 Does QVS provide support for my student loans?

 Yes.
-QVS staff will provide you with student loan counseling, as needed.
-If your loans are Federal Student loans, you will most likely be able to pay nothing, with little to no interest accrual, even while having the year count towards loan forgiveness.
-For other student loans, QVS can provide financial support for the cost accrued related to your loans during your service year.
+QVS staff will provide you with student loan counseling, with a focus on applying for income based repayment.
+If your loans are Federal Student loans, you will most likely be able to pay nothing, with little to no interest accrual, even while having the year count towards public service loan forgiveness.
+QVS’ goal is to, at a minimum, ensure that you do not leave the program with more student loan debt than you began the year with.
+QVS can provide financial support for loan interest cost accrued during your service year, and in some cases may be able to assist with principal payments (based on need and availability of funds).
 Please let us know as soon as you are accepted if this is something you will need help with, and we will provide more information.